Synthesis (The Cryan' Shames album): Personnel

-Availability
+Release

-The 2002 Sundazed remastered CD reissue adds 8 bonus tracks.
-Six of them are single versions of tracks from the LP; the other two present both sides of their 1969 single, "Bits and Pieces"/"Rainmaker", which matched a country-rock original with a Harry Nilsson cover.
-Also featured is a hidden bonus track at the end of "Rainmaker", which appears to be a radio spot for the album.
+The 2002 Sundazed remastered CD reissue adds eight bonus tracks.
+According to Allmusic, "Six of them are single versions of tracks from the LP; the other two present both sides of their 1969 single, 'Bits and Pieces'/'Rainmaker', which matched a country-rock original with a Harry Nilsson cover."
+There is a hidden bonus track at the end of "Rainmaker", which appears to be a radio spot for the album.